amplication/amplication/README.md

 Amplication is an open-source project.
 We are committed to a fully transparent development process and highly appreciate any contributions.
 Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the Amplication community.
 Please refer to our [contribution guidelines](./CONTRIBUTING.md) and [code of conduct](./CODE_OF_CONDUCT.md).

-- Bug Report: If you see an error message or encounter an issue while using Amplication, please create a[bug report](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+bug&template=bug.yaml&title=%F0%9F%90%9B+Bug+Report%3A+).
+- Bug Report: If you see an error message or encounter an issue while using Amplication, please create a [bug report](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+bug&template=bug.yaml&title=%F0%9F%90%9B+Bug+Report%3A+).

-- Feature Request: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a[feature request](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).
+- Feature Request: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a [feature request](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).

 - Documentation Request: If you're reading the Amplication docs and feel like you're missing something, please submit a [documentation request](https://github.com/amplication/amplication/issues/new?assignees=&labels=type%3A+docs&template=documentation-request.yaml&title=%F0%9F%93%96+Documentation%3A+).